-Maintain and track laboratory sample supplies, complete requisition forms, and assemble kits for upcoming research subject visits for assigned clinical trials with minimal supervision.
+Independently maintain and track laboratory sample supplies, complete requisition forms, and assemble kits for upcoming research subject visits for assigned clinical trials.

-Track and process research subject blood, urine, and tissue samples following study specific guidelines for storage and/or shipping with minimal supervision.
+Independently track and process research subject blood, urine, and tissue samples following study specific guidelines for storage and/or shipping.

 Collate and maintain clinical information from multiple sources into research charts, study binders, etc.